 No. The Collection is generally open Monday through Friday from 9am-5:30pm.
-Hours of operation may differ on holidays and summertime Fridays, so please call in advance of your visit to ensure that the Collection is open.
-Final checkout of costumes is at 4:00pm.
+Hours of operation and checkout time may differ on holidays and summertime Fridays, so please call in advance of your visit to ensure that the Collection is open.
+Final checkout of costumes is generally at 4:00pm.

 What is the best way to transport large rentals?

 Most customers choose to pack their costumes in the shopping bags we provide.
-Many transport large rentals in a cab.
+Many transport large rentals in a cab or car service.
 Our building does have a freight elevator to load and unload large rentals to street level, if you are able to drive to the Collection.
 Please be advised, you are responsible for the pick up and drop off of costumes back to the Collection.
 We do not have the staff to be able to pick up a return from street level or assist bring rentals to your vehicle.
-If you need to use the freight elevator, please call ahead for instructions on how to use this elevator.
+If you need to use the freight elevator, please call ahead for instructions and address.
 If you are unable to transport your costumes with these methods, you can also choose to have us ship the costumes to your company via UPS.
 Customers are responsible for all shipping costs, as well as a $3.00 per box handling fee.
 There are additional fees associated with FedEx shipments if you chose not to use UPS and you must provide us with a FedEx number.

 Can I modify the costumes I rent?

-Garments may not be cut or treated with dye, paint or glue.
+Garments may not be cut, treated with dye, paint, glue, distressing agents or stage blood.
 Alterations are allowed, and we welcome all repairs to pieces that may be worn and torn.
 However, we ask that you discuss your plans with us before making any changes.